bsmi021/hawk-and-dove/docs/README.md

 ## Random Seed

-The simulation now includes a random seed option.
+The simulation includes a random seed option.
 This feature is crucial for:

 1. Reproducibility: By using the same seed, you can recreate identical simulation runs.
 2. Comparative Analysis: When changing parameters, using the same seed allows you to isolate the effects of the parameter changes from the randomness in the model.